Tackling the taboo: creating a positive culture around mental health

 We’ve seen over 350 organisations demonstrate their commitment to supporting the wellbeing of their staff by signing the Time to Change organisational pledge.
-On 4 February, Time to Change held their third annual ‘Time to Talk Day’ across workplaces and other communities all over the nation, resulting in nearly 85,000 conversations about mental health.
-With many workplaces now addressing the causes of stress and poor mental health, later this year Mind will launch a Workplace Wellbeing Index, enabling employers to recognise and celebrate the good work they’re doing to promote staff mental wellbeing and get the support they need to be able to do this even better.
+On 2 February, Time to Change held their fourth annual ‘Time to Talk Day’ across workplaces and other communities all over the nation, resulting in thousands of conversations about mental health.

 For more information, including tips for employers and staff, please visit www.mind.org.uk/work